just-a-try/sample_project/README.md

 # subash training
-This project is created to review subash training program.
+This branch has windows training programs.